ajitkmaurya/ITS3utils/SPS202404/README.md

-The analysis can be run using the script in `https://github.com/Edler1/UZH_CE65_Documentation/tree/main/testbeam_analysis`
+The analysis can be run using the scripts in [`https://github.com/Edler1/UZH_CE65_Documentation/tree/main/testbeam_analysis`](https://github.com/Edler1/UZH_CE65_Documentation/tree/main/testbeam_analysis)

 The scripts in the `testbeam_analysis` rely on an `ITS3utils` directory that should exist as a subdirectory of where the code is being run.